 Carlo José Napolitano

-Carlo José Napolitano contributes to research on state-led content moderation regulations across nations.
+Carlo José Napolitano from São Paulo State University contributed to discussions on state-led content moderation regulations.

 Christian Herzog